Medically reviewed by Aimee Paik, MD

-There’s one product that our dermatologists all use every day.
+There’s one product that dermatologists all use every day.
 They recommend it over and over, and say that it helps prevent wrinkles, fine lines, and even cancer.
 Sunscreen.
 You’ve heard it before, but the best thing you can do for your skin is to apply sunscreen with an SPF of at least 30 everyday, rain or shine.
-Our dermatologists and Care Coordinators receive dozens of questions about sun protection, so we’ve put together a post to help guide you through the best practices.
+The dermatologists and Care Coordinators on our platform receive dozens of questions about sun protection, so we’ve put together a post to help guide you through the best practices.
 Read on to find the best routine for your skin!

-The sun emits – Ultraviolet-A (UVA), Ultraviolet-B (UVB), and Ultraviolet-C (UVC).
+The sun emits three types of ultraviolet radiation4 – Ultraviolet-A (UVA), Ultraviolet-B (UVB), and Ultraviolet-C (UVC).
 UVC rays are absorbed by the ozone layer of the atmosphere and do not reach the Earth’s surface.
 However, UVA and UVB rays are able to penetrate the atmosphere and can damage your skin in a few different ways.

-UVA hits both the top layer and underlying layers of skin and creates damaging These chemical substances, commonly referred to as free radicals, speed signs of aging and cause cells to produce melanin as a form of self-defense.
+UVA hits both the top layer and underlying layers of skin and creates damaging reactive oxygen species (ROS).
+These chemical substances, commonly referred to as free radicals, speed signs of aging and cause cells to produce melanin as a form of self-defense.
 Melanin darkens your skin, thereby helping the top layers of your skin absorb more energy so the deeper cells stay protected.
 It’s also important to note that UVA rays’ ability to penetrate more deeply into the skin also allows them to damage underlying blood vessels and connective tissues.
 Over years of exposure, the damage to these important structural components will become obvious at the surface as the skin begins to lose elasticity and wrinkle.
 For this reason, doctors and skincare experts consider UVA to be the “aging” form of radiation.
 Unfortunately, good UVA protection is difficult to come by.
-Our medical director, Dr. Aimee Paik, says, "The best sunscreen ingredients that protect against UVA rays will have either Zinc Oxide or Helioplex (available in Neutrogena sunscreens only)."
+Our medical director, Dr. Aimee Paik, says, "The best sunscreen ingredient that protects against UVA rays is Zinc Oxide."
 Be sure to check ingredient labels before you purchase!

 UVB radiation causes the heat you feel when standing in the sun.
 Your body’s natural defense to this heat is to dilate your capillaries to increase blood flow to the skin, which leads to everyone’s favorite vacation ailment - erythema, or sunburn.
 The increased blood flow helps cool your skin while also bringing necessary nutrients to the affected areas, but also leads to the telltale irritation and inflammation of a sunburn.